jiahuanhe2018/Team-E/final/README.md

 go run main.go  -c chain -s lzx -l 8082 -a 1Hn94smEVwEd3kPfvF39ozhqCQKGqce5qc -d /ip4/192.168.1.6/tcp/8080/ipfs/QmaHAkUhArtD2UwW4PMRGzZxCSVV6SAssy2C6XJRjonUWR -p pox

 // Run this only after the peers running are connected and blockchain has >= 1-2 blocks.
+// Use the accounts generated at the beginning as From and to in the transactions.
+// They can be found by running listaddresses on a wallet.
-// Use the accounts generated at the beginning. curl -i --request POST --header 'Content-Type: application/json' --data '{"From":"1FghRtifoTLuMsFRacRBpBYD2VwLmGoAhW","To":"1BvT54va6zRhos2rVkT4DDSMexTCtT4q6J","Value":100,"Data":"message2"}' http://127.0.0.1:8081/txpool
+// Example: go run main.go -c account desiree listaddresses curl -i --request POST --header 'Content-Type: application/json' --data '{"From":"1FghRtifoTLuMsFRacRBpBYD2VwLmGoAhW","To":"1BvT54va6zRhos2rVkT4DDSMexTCtT4q6J","Value":100,"Data":"message2"}' http://127.0.0.1:8081/txpool
 ```

 ## Bugs to Fix and Features Wish List (in decending priority order)

-*   Transaction currently only works best for accounts in the same wallet, but not for accounts in different wallets, probably due to account state not being properly updated.
-I'm (Desiree) working on fixing it, expected by 11/16 15pm Beijing time.

 *   Unclear if actual outbound ip would work in p2p communication.
 I only tested on my single machine.
 This needs to be tested.